-Activities will continue to be in line with supporting the five priority work streams detailed in the objectives set out on page 5.
+In 2021 COVID-19 continues to have a significant impact on the work of the Diocese, with Church buildings remaining closed and services moving online.
+Despite these challenges activities will continue to be in line with supporting the five priority work streams detailed in the objectives set out on page 5.